Issues

 The average sale price for a house in Provo is $700,000.
 If we want to keep homeownership within reach for families, we need to lower the barriers to building more affordable homes.

-This includes gentle, neighborhood-scale options like small-lot homes, backyard cottages, and townhouses.
-These offer an entry point into the market and fit well into existing communities.
+This includes traditional, neighborhood-scale options like small-lot homes, backyard cottages, and townhouses.
+These offer an entry point into the market.
+They can fit into existing communities without overloading our infrastructure.

 Growth is coming.
 We choose whether to guide it.

 Provo is an economic hub.
-We offer education, jobs, recreation, and real opportunities for upward mobility.
+We offer education, jobs, recreation, and opportunities for upward mobility.

 Utah County is projected to grow by over 160,000 people in the next decade.
 If we push this growth outside our city, we could see thousands of new commuters driving into Provo each day — straining our resources without bringing in new revenue.